 8. MARRI should facilitate process of signing bilateral agreements for Joint Anti- Trafficking activities and encourage development of the Regional Agreement of Joint Anti-Trafficking activities.

-Starting from September 2019, the Network of the THB Coordinators acts as Steering group of the project Preventing and Combating Trafficking in Human Beings in the Western Balkans (PaCT), where are planned bi-annual meetings of the network for the whole implementation period (until end of 2022).
+Starting from September 2019, the Network of the THB Coordinators acts as Steering Group of the project Preventing and Combating Trafficking in Human Beings in the Western Balkans (PaCT).
+The meetings were organised bi-annually for the whole implementation period of the project (until May 2023).

-On 24 November 2020, MARRI Participants’ Coordinators for trafficking in human beings met for the third time as members of PaCT Steering Group to discuss the project progress, outcomes and the way forward regarding the project objectives.
-The meeting was attended by representatives of the project’s implementing partners International Centre for Migration Policy Development (ICMPD), NGO Tjeter Vizion from Albania, NGO World Vision from Bosnia and Herzegovina and the NGO Executive Group form Serbia; representatives of GIZ Project team and the MARRI RC team.
+On 24 November 2020, MARRI Participants’ Coordinators against Trafficking in Human Beings met for the third time as members of PaCT Steering Group to discuss the project progress, outcomes and the way forward regarding the project objectives.
+The meeting was attended by representatives of the project’s implementing partners International Centre for Migration Policy Development (ICMPD), NGO Tjeter Vizion from Albania, NGO World Vision from Bosnia and Herzegovina and the NGO Executive Group form Serbia, representatives of GIZ Project team and the MARRI RC team.

 The discussions of the fourth session of the PaCT Steering Group focused on developing approaches for enhancing the functionality of the National Referral Mechanisms (NRMs) as well as implementation of mental health and psycho-social support (MHPSS) measures in the reception centers and shelters for victims of trafficking in human beings.